 First they built and opened a small plant nursery in Hale Barns, with Emma operating part time to design gardens, using her skills she gained from a pervious Graphic Design position and her passion for plants.
 They obtained a few chickens to start with, then ducks and some geese. travelling to and from the site was frustrating for both them and they felt they wanted to make the big leap, jumping in with both feet and move.

 They started the search for a new home with land.
 After finding Maes Mawr in a beautiful part of Wales for which they were both very comfortable visiting they decided to make it their home.

-They know that Maes Mawr is a long term project.
-However they have already transformed the land from a boggy un-managed little plot into a thriving little smallholding.
+They know that Maes Mawr is a long term project. however they have already transformed the land from a boggy un-managed little plot into a thriving little smallholding.
 They have a lot of information to share from basic land management, site analysis, layout considerations and building from scratch.
 Drainage issues, wind breaks and creating vegetable gardens from terrible pasture.
 It has all been done on a budget.
-At one point Emma was know as the 'pallet queen'.
-They can show you how you can create whatever you dream of with any budget.
+At one point Emma was known as the 'pallet queen' using what was available to build animal shelters.
+They can show you too how you can create whatever you dream of with any budget.

 Both Emma and Steven have been used to training individuals in a professional service based job previously.
-Emma is completing the Level 2 and 3 RHS Horticulture courses rounding off 10 years of working on gardens and garden design previously.
-Emma is a trained Graphic Designer.
+Emma is completing the Level 2 and 3 RHS Horticulture courses rounding off 10 years of working on gardens and garden design and is also a trained Graphic Designer.

 This smallholding revolves around their pedigree herd of goats and gardening, with specific focus on The Kitchen Garden.
 Emma raises plants which she sells locally and together they hand make their unique goats milk soap.
 They use the milk from their herd and breed them on the smallholding.